tanaynistala/geo-guide/_country-guides/ISL.md

 # License Plates

 Icelandic license plates are white with blue text, and have the Icelandic flag and country code `IS` on the left side of the plate: <LicensePlate style="isl" code="IS" format="AB 1234" textColor="blue"/>.
-License plates are required on both the front and rear of vehicles.

 # Phone Codes